michelgoth/Tables_R_Tutorial/README.md

 ---

+## Target Audience

+This curriculum is designed specifically for those who are new to bioinformatics and R programming.
+The goal is to provide a practical, clinically-relevant introduction to data analysis without assuming a background in coding.

+---

 ## Overview

 This repository provides a structured, hands-on curriculum for clinical data analysis in R. It uses the provided clinical dataset exclusively and focuses on reproducible scripts, clear explanations, and automatically generated plots saved to `plots/`.